19 percent price appreciation in Tampa’s 33558 zip code

 In this three-year period the spring half of the year produced more sales and price increases than the fall-winter half.
 In the period from September 1, 2015 to February 28, 2016 there were 158 homes sold.
 For the spring-summer half, which runs from March 1, 2016 to August 31, 2016 there were 238 homes sold, an increase of 80 homes sold.
 Median price also increased from $308,000 to $334,900 in that time period.

-The median days to a contract for most years was 30-40 days.
-This last selling cycle the days to contract dropped to just 23 days for all homes sold.
-Cost per foot, which is often the best indicator of value, increased from a median cost in 2013 of $97/foot to $125/foot in spring of 2016.
-That is an average increase of 29% for the whole time period or 9.6% per year.
+The median number of days to get an acceptable contract for the last three years was always under 50 days, with the quickest sale time period being this last spring during which median days was just 24.
+Cost per foot, which is often the best indicator of value, increased from a median cost of $116 per foot in 2013 to $135 per foot this last half of 2016.
+That is an average increase of 19 percent for the whole time period or 6.33 percent per year.